|Quick Facts: Biological Technicians|

 $23.15 per hour

 Biological technicians help biological and medical scientists conduct laboratory tests and experiments.

 Biological technicians typically work in laboratories.
 Most biological technicians work full time.

-Biological technicians typically need a bachelor’s degree in biology or a closely related field.
-It is important for prospective biological technicians to gain laboratory experience while in school.
+To enter the occupation, biological technicians typically need a bachelor’s degree in biology or a related field.

-Employment of biological technicians is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.
+Employment of biological technicians is projected to grow 9 percent from 2021 to 2031, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for biological technicians.

 Compare the job duties, education, job growth, and pay of biological technicians with similar occupations.

 Learn more about biological technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.